Orange-OpenSource/ods-android/docs/components/FloatingActionButtons.md

 Please follow [accessibility criteria for development](https://a11y-guidelines.orange.com/en/mobile/android/development/).

-The `OdsFloatingActionButtonIcon` used in Floating Action Buttons APIs force the developers to set a content description to the FABs so that screen readers like TalkBack are able to announce their purpose or action.
+The `OdsFloatingActionButtonIconBuilder` used in Floating Action Buttons APIs force the developers to set a content description to the FABs so that screen readers like TalkBack are able to announce their purpose or action.

 Text rendered in an extended FAB is automatically provided to accessibility services, so additional content labels are usually unnecessary.